Gov signs 3 of 4 special session bills to soften impacts of federal cuts - New Mexico Political Report

 New Mexico lawmakers concluded a two-day special legislative session on Thursday, where they shored up state food assistance and health care programs amid looming cuts in federal funding and spiking health insurance premiums.

 The New Mexico Senate adjourned Sine die shortly after noon, and the New Mexico House of Representatives at 5:15 p.m. following passage of a $162 million spending package and four other bills.
-Lujan Grisham’s office

 By Friday night, Governor Michelle Lujan Grisham had signed four of those bills.
 She was still reviewing an additional bill expanding state authority to set vaccine policy independent of federal guidelines.